Excerpt from Revenge Season (Sequel to Fear and Loathing in Pattaya)

 “I’ll be wearing a flak jacket as a matter of necessity.
 It’s nearly six PM Mike, time to send that SMS.
 Tell them you’ve just left and you’re on the way to Pak Chong now.”

 A minute later a message, saying as much, was on its way to Pete’s number.
 The seconds ticked away in intense anticipation waiting for their instructions to come back to us.
-Finally, after a five minute delay, my phone beeped with an arriving SMS.
+Finally, after a five minute delay, my phone beeped with

 “Go to the entrance of Khao Yai National Park, Pak Chong side.
 Send SMS when you arrive there.”